 My track buddies had also done well in their events, so a few of us decided to go out and celebrate.
 When in Rome, do as the romans do, or in this instance substitute roman for french, so where else, but off to a French restaurant.

-The main course was lovely and the French wine I allowed myself went down a treat at the restaurant titled 1492 – the same year the building was constructed which housed the restaurant.
+The main course was lovely and the French wine I allowed myself went down a treat at the restaurant titled 1492 due to the building’s construction date being of that year.

 After mains fellow sprinter Janet and distance runners Stuart and John decided to have dessert.